kmacdonald06/ai-openscale-icp/index.md

 - The database and Watson Machine Learning instance must be deployed in the same {{site.data.keyword.cloud_notm}} account.

+- {{site.data.keyword.aios_short}} uses a PostgreSQL or Db2 database to store model deployment output and retraining data.
+Lite Db2 plans are not currently supported.

 - There is a license limit of 20 deployed models per instance of {{site.data.keyword.aios_short}}.

-- Bias and debias Python functions are not supported in the current release; bias and debias work correctly for other models.

 - Currently, explanations cannot be generated for images which are greater than 1 MB in size.